usnistgov/FIPS201/_Appendix/glossary.md

 Biometric Data Record
 : Electronic data record containing biometric data [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).
 This information
-can be in terms of raw or compressed pixels or in terms of some characteristic (e.g., patterns).
+can be in terms of raw or compressed pixels or in terms of some _biometric characteristic_ (e.g., patterns).

 Biometric On-Card Comparison
 : A one-to-one comparison of fingerprint biometric data records transmitted to the _PIV Card_ with a biometric reference